allantargino/BotIntegrationWithQnA-LUIS/README.md

     }
 }
 ```
 The DisplayWelcomeMessage method just displays a HeroCard with an image and a message for the user.
-For this demo I'm receiving the message we want to display as a parameter and by default the image displayed is the logo from Microsoft.
+There's a <b>message</b> parameter that contains the text that will be displayed to the user and a default image displayed (the logo from Microsoft)

 ### QnA Dialog ###
 Bot Framework provides an easy way to use QnA services through the [<b>QnAMakerDialog class</b>](https://github.com/Microsoft/BotBuilder-CognitiveServices/blob/master/CSharp/Library/QnAMaker/QnAMaker/QnAMakerDialog.cs).
 This class has a constructor that primarily receives the credentials from an existing QnAService and then proceeds to handle the conversation trhough a series of methods in the next order: